MarcoStb1993/robot_statemachine/statemachine/README.md

 ### Writing a plugin state

-To create a plugin state to be used with the robot statemachine follow the upcoming steps.
-This is very similar to the ROS tutorial [Writing and Using a Simple Plugin](http://wiki.ros.org/pluginlib/Tutorials/Writing%20and%20Using%20a%20Simple%20Plugin) but also includes some specific details for the statemachine.
+To create a plugin state to be used with the robot RSM follow the upcoming steps.
+This is very similar to the ROS tutorial [Writing and Using a Simple Plugin](http://wiki.ros.org/pluginlib/Tutorials/Writing%20and%20Using%20a%20Simple%20Plugin) but also includes some specific details for the RSM.

 In your package, add the following code to the respective files: